-All members must be approved by the President to seek the broadest range of perspectives.
+All members must be approved of, and ultimately appointed by, the President and will serve for renewable one year appointments.
+Board members should be appointed in such a way as to seek the broadest range of perspectives.

-- 1. Director of Affirmative Action/EEO & Campus Diversity (ex-officio, non-voting). - 2.
-Director of Human Resources (ex-officio, non-voting). - 3.
-One member to be appointed by the President. - 4.
-One representative of Academic Council as appointed by the Provost. - 5.
-One ranked academic faculty member from each electing unit (elected by unit).

-6. One representative from Classified Council (selected by Classified Staff Council).
+- 1. Director of Diversity & Inclusion (ex-officio, non-voting) - 2.
+Director of Institutional Equity (ex-officio, non-voting) - 3.
+Two at-large representatives, at least one who shall be a ranked faculty member - 4.
+One representative from Classified Staff Council (recommended by the council) - 5.
+One representative from Faculty Senate (recommended by Faculty Senate). - 6.
+One representative from Administrative Professional Staff Council (recommended by the council) - One student representatives from the Associated Students' Government (recommended by ASG)

-7. Two representatives from Classified Staff (selected by Classified Staff Council).

-8. One representative from Athletics (appointed by President).
+8. One at-large student representative (recommended by the Dean of Students)

-9. One representative from Student Services and Enrollment Management (appointed by President).

-10. One representative from Finance and Administration (appointed by President).

-11. One representative from Administrative Professional Staff (selected by Admin Pro Council).

-12. Two student representatives with at least one from ASG (appointed by ASG) and one appointed by the Director of Affirmative Action/EEO & Campus Diversity c.
-Board Duties/Procedures:

-13. One representative from Faculty Senate (selected by Faculty Senate).
-The term of office of the senator representing Senate on the Board shall be for one-year.

-1. Convened by Chair, or Vice Chair, not less than once a month during the academic year and otherwise as necessary.

-2. Formulate new or revised policies, procedures, and plans to meet the Diversity Commitment.

-3. Review strategies to recruit and retain a more broadly representative faculty and staff, which include assisting in studies about CSU-Pueblo Workforce, analyzing issues and developments affecting diversity concerns in higher education, and providing evaluations and recommendations to capitalize on emerging trends.

-4. Review the institution's programs, policies and procedures as critical components of the decisionmaking process to ensure diversity is incorporated in all relevant decisions and to develop recommendations for faculty and staff professional development experiences that will promote diversity, stimulate discussion, and improve understanding.

-5. Engage the campus in discussion about diversity, cultural competency, and equality while encouraging participation in the cultural events on campus.

-6. Recommend methods to ensure diversity remains present in the decision-making processes at all levels of University Governance and empowering the campus to be inclusive.

-7. Recommend strategies for advancing diversity and equality and create strategies to recognize and celebrate the intrinsic value of promoting inclusion, respect, and multiculturalism in global society.

-8. Monitor and evaluate adherence to diversity policies, procedures and plans and the university's progress toward achieving stated diversity goals.
+c.
+Board Duties:

+- 1. The Board will be convened by the Co-Chairs, or Vice Chair, not less than once a month during the academic year and otherwise as necessary. - 2.
+Proposes and drafts new or revised policies, procedures, and practices in furtherance of the University's commitment to diversity, equity, and inclusion. - 3.
+Reviews strategies to recruit and retain a more broadly representative faculty and staff, which include assisting in studies about the University's workforce, analyzing issues and developments affecting diversity concerns in higher education, and providing evaluations and recommendations to capitalize on emerging trends. - 4.
+Reviews the institution's programs, policies and procedures as critical components of the decision making process to ensure diversity is incorporated in all relevant decisions and to develop recommendations for faculty and staff professional development experiences that will promote diversity, stimulate discussion, and improve understanding. - 5.
+Engages the campus in discussions about diversity, cultural competency, and equity while encouraging participation in the cultural events on campus. - 6.
+Recommends methods to ensure diversity remains present in the decision-making processes at all levels of University governance and empowering the campus to be inclusive. - 7.
+Recommends strategies for advancing diversity and equality and create strategies to recognize and celebrate the intrinsic value of promoting inclusion, respect, and multiculturalism in global society. - 8.
+Establishes ad-hoc or standing subcommittees to address specific areas of concern or focus with respect to diversity, equity, and inclusion.

 d.
+Board Procedures:

+- 1. Meetings are convened by the Co-Chairs, or Vice Chair, at least once per month during the academic year, and otherwise as necessary. - 2.
+By no later than October 1 of each year, the Board will present to the President, or designee, the Board's proposed initiatives for the current academic year. - 3.
+By no later than May 31 of each year, the Board will present to the President, or designee, a report regarding the Board's activities during the previous year, including, but not limited to, its progress in completing its previously outlined initiatives.

+e.
 Board Officers and Responsibilities: